Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning

+We generate a dataset of $2^{15} = 32,768$ of these synthetic cities, setting $n=20$ and $\rho=0.3$.
+During training, we randomly choose 90\% of these cities to form the training set, and set aside the remaining 10\% as a validation set.

-During training, we make a 90:10 split of this dataset into training and validation sets.
-In each iteration of training, we run learned construction with the policy net on one \ac{MDP} episode over each city in a batch that is sampled from the dataset, and update the policy and value nets.
-After every ten iterations, we run learned construction with the policy net on each city in the validation set, and the average cost of the resulting networks is recorded.
-At the end of training, the parameters $\theta$ that achieved the lowest average validation cost are returned, giving the final policy $\pi_\theta$.
+In each iteration of training, we train on a batch of cities from the training set.
+After every ten iterations, we run learned construction with the current policy net on every city in the validation set, and record the average cost $C_{val}$ of the resulting networks.
+At the end of training, we return the parameters $\theta$ that achieved the lowest $C_{val}$, giving the final policy $\pi_\theta$.
 Training proceeds for 200 iterations in batches of 256 cities, as we found that the policy stopped improving after this.
-A total of 51,200 cities are used during training: less than the entire training dataset.

-All neural net inputs are normalized so as to have unit variance and zero mean across the entire dataset during training.
-The scaling and shifting normalization parameters are saved as part of the policy net and are applied to new data presented to $\pi_\theta$ after training.
+During training, all neural net inputs are normalized so as to have zero mean and unit variance across the entire dataset.
+The scaling and shifting parameters are saved as part of the policy net and are applied to new data presented to $\pi_\theta$ after training.